nikhilthajudin/Pi05/README.md

-# Pi05 - Functions
+# Trim Codes
-This branch contains functions related to all Pi05 blocks.
+This branch contains the trim codes to trim various pi05 blocks.